mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 ##### STUN

-So why we would need the STUN servers?
-Before answering this question lets answer another one "How we can understand whether we're behind a NAT or not?".
+So why we would need the STUN servers and what actually are they?
+Before answering these questions lets answer another one "How we can understand whether we're behind a NAT or not?".

 Let's suppose we're behind a NAT and we want to reach a remote service.
 If we make a request to the service and the service response us with the source address of the request we can compare it with the address of our machine.
 If they differ we're obviously behind a NAT.
 Note that the service must be located outside of our local network(s).